 Gardena, Client Refuses to Submit to BAC Test, 75 in 25 Zone

-Gardena Police stopped our client at approximately at 2 a.m. as he allegedly was speeding at 75 miles per hour through residential streets in Gardena where the speed limits is just 25 miles per hour.
+Gardena Police stopped our client, age 29, at approximately at 2 a.m. as he allegedly was speeding at 75 miles per hour through residential streets in Gardena where the speed limits are just 25 miles per hour.
 He was coming home from a party and he was upset that his girlfriend and he had been in an argument.
-As police officers followed him with sirens blaring, he tossed boxes and other items out the window, allegedly in an attempt to resist arrest.In a Nutshell: Client arrested for speeding 75 m.p.h. in 25 m.p.h. zone and tossing boxes out the car to obstruct the police trying to stop him.
-Then client refuses to submit to a breath or blood test.
-Initial offer was 60 days in county jail; case resolved with no jail and refusal to submit allegation dismissed.
+As police officers followed him with sirens blaring, he tossed boxes and other items out the window, allegedly in an attempt to resist arrest by the police officers following him.

 When arrested, our client refused to submit to the breathalyzer test, but admitted to the officer that he had four tequila shots about two hours earlier that night.
 We always advise clients that it is best to say almost nothing to police except that you respect them and would like to remain silent.

-Her initial offer for this first-time DUI was that our client be placed on five years of summary probation, serve 60 days in county jail, pay a fine of $1,000 plus penalties and assessment, pay the Gardena Police Department booking fee of $220 and attend a nine-month alcohol awareness program because the client refused to submit to a breath or blood test at the station.
+Her initial offer for this first-time DUI was that our client be placed on five years of informal, or summary, probation, serve 60 days in county jail, pay a fine of $1,000 plus penalties and assessment, pay the Gardena Police Department booking fee of $220 and attend a nine-month alcohol awareness program because the client refused to submit to a breath or blood test at the station.

 She also demanded that our client, as a condition of his continued release on his own recognizance, attend two Alcoholics Anonymous (AA) meetings per week, which the judge agreed with and ordered our client to attend.

-Greg Hill of Greg Hill & Associates negotiated a plea bargain for the client whereby he agreed to plead no contest to a violation of Vehicle Code section 23152(a) charge, but on much better terms (lower fines, etc.) than the overly zealous prosecutor first demanded.
+Greg Hill of Greg Hill & Associates negotiated a plea bargain for the client whereby the client agreed to plead no contest to a violation of Vehicle Code section 23152(a) charge, but on much better terms (lower fines, etc.) than the overly zealous plea bargain that the prosecutor first demanded.